ZackMagnotti/dungeons/arena-of-urrk/session.md

 The party shows the barkeep the letter.

 The barkeep motions for other patrons to leave through front door.

+[Perception 18]
+- Notice them lock the door on their way out.

-Once they are gone, he tells the party to wait here and goes through a back door.
+Once they are gone, he tells the party to wait here and goes through a reinforced door in the back.

+[Perception 16]
+- Notice, on his way out, he bars the door.

 ## Sedative Encounter

-Some encounter with very high probability of sedating entire party.
-Possibly Sweetdream poison.
+Sweetdream poison is pumped in through air vents and fills the room.

+### Initiative

+- Surprise Round
+    - [Perception 20]
+        - Notice poisonous gas.

+- Round One
+    - Everyone rolls their first save against sweetdream.
+        - Anyone who noticed has ability to hold breath.

+- Round Two
+    - Everyone who failed first save falls asleep.
+    - Poison gas Follows anyone who opened a door down the hall.

 # Arena